 Depending on what the surgeon finds when they look into your chest, they may have to make some changes to your planned procedure.
 The surgeon will only do what is appropriate for your condition.
 We will discuss these possible changes with you before your procedure as part of the consent process.
 If any changes need to be made to the planned procedure, we will explain what these were and the reasons for the changes after your procedure.

 How long will the procedure take?

-The procedure will usually take between two and four hours.
+The procedure will usually take one hour.

 What will happen after the procedure?